Trauma Response Institute

 Trauma education within a CACREP-accredited counseling program

 George Fox University's Trauma Response Institute (TRI) sponsors training, research and service activities in the support of the resiliency of individuals and communities facing traumatic events.
-The institute is a distinct program within the university's Graduate Department of Counseling.
+The institute is a distinct program within the university's Graduate School of Counseling.

 Three guiding principles of the Trauma Response Institute are its collaborative, ecosystemic and resiliency foci.